Mixture of In-Context Experts Enhance LLMs' Long Context Awareness: Experiment

 \paragraph{Evaluation metrics} We adopt the exact match for closed-ended tasks.
 For open-ended tasks, we employ \textit{GPT-4-Turbo}~\cite{openai2024gpt4} as the judge to evaluate the effectiveness of various enhancement methods on open-source LLMs.
 This evaluation compares their performance against \textit{GPT3.5-Turbo-16k-0613} across 181 questions.

 \paragraph{Results and analysis} We report our experimental results in Table~\ref{table:Leval}.
 MoICE significantly enhances the overall performance of Llama-2-7B-chat (with p-value < 0.02 in the t-test) in both closed-ended and open-ended tasks.
 On Mistral, MoICE outperforms all baseline models significantly (p-value < 0.02).
+We also report the mean and standard deviation of MoICE in Table~\ref{table:mean}.
 Standard fine-tuning degrades the performance of original LLMs, demonstrating catastrophic forgetting and proving that the improvement of MoICE does not stem from more training.
 These results underscore MoICE's efficacy in enhancing LLMs' ability to understand and generate long contexts, both of which require high context awareness.
 Furthermore, these results underscore the broad applicability of MoICE across different LLMs.

 Regarding efficiency, we provide practical inference time and memory costs associated with AB, Ms-PoE, and MoICE in Table~\ref{tab:time-cost}.
 For a fair comparison, we utilize Flash Attention 2~\cite{dao2023flashattention2} across all approaches.
 While achieving superior overall performance, MoICE remains at an inference speed similar to Ms-PoE and notably excels in memory efficiency compared to these two baselines.